The number of students in your course and how well you know them can influence how you select members for group work and collaboration.

-- Have the system randomly select them as you create group sets
+- Have the system randomly select members as you create group sets

 - Allow students to self-enroll

-Manual enrollment allows you to assign each student in your course to a group.
-Manual enrollment is available for both single groups and group sets.
+With manual enrollment, you assign each student in your course to a group.

 With a bit of knowledge about your students, you can successfully assign members to groups to ensure diversity.
 Groups that contain assorted personality traits or mixed abilities can produce the best results.
-Students may prefer a group assignment made by an instructor to membership they choose for themselves.
+Students may prefer group assignments made by an instructor rather than memberships they choose for themselves.

 You want to create groups that include individuals with varied strengths, knowledge, and even work habits.
 You also need to consider gender and cultural differences.
 Heterogeneous groups work especially well for generating new ideas and exploring a project from different points of view.
 The stronger members of a group will gain a deeper knowledge of the subject as they help struggling teammates.
 The weaker students will acquire knowledge from the motivated students and gain insight on how their group members approach their learning.
 Hopefully, the collaboration results in students who feel good about themselves for helping others and students motivated by peer examples.

-Random enrollment is available only for group sets and automatically distributes membership into groups based on a designated number of students per group or the designated number of groups.
+Random enrollment automatically distributes membership into groups based on a designated number of students per group or the designated number of groups.
 Random enrollment applies only to students who are currently enrolled in your course.
 You can enroll additional students manually.
-When naming a set of groups, the name of each group has a number added to it when they are first created.
-For example, a set of groups named "Research" results in groups named "Research 1," "Research 2," and "Research 3," based on the number of groups in the set.
-You can edit the group names after you create them.

-Random group assignments may work best for instructors who teach courses containing many students without the opportunity to know them individually.
-As a result, it might be difficult to know which students would work well together and get along.
+Random group assignments may work best for instructors who teach courses that contain many students without the opportunity to know them individually.
+As a result, it might be difficult to know which students may work well together and get along.
 Though random assignment is easy for an instructor as it requires no preparation, some students may view random assignment as their instructor not caring.

-By randomly assigning students to groups, you avoid the risk that students who select their own partners will spend too much time socializing and forming cliques.
+When you randomly students to groups, you avoid the risk that students who select their own partners will spend too much time socializing and forming cliques.
 No students are excluded, disregarded, or chosen last.
 Also, some instructors feel one of the goals of group work is to collaborate with people you don't know, and random assignment increases this likelihood.

 When students self-select groups, they tend to do so based on previous relationships or characteristics: friends, teammates, organization membership, social groups on campus, ethnicity, or gender.
 Students who have few affiliations may find it difficult to become a member of groups composed of like individuals.